Mr0Wido/otoattack/README.md

 There are three options and they are required.
 **Flags** |    | Description
 --- | ---  | ---
--l | --list | Path to the list of targets
+-ul | --list | Path to the list of targets
--d | --domain | Domain to scan
+-dl | --domain_list | Path to the list of domains for subdomain takeover -d | --domain | Domain to subdomain takeover
--scan |  | Scan for the detecting vuln
+-scan |  | Arg for the starting scan
 -config | | Create the config file

+-

 ## Usage
 Provide Servers for XSS and SSTI.
 It's required.